Cold fusion: Japan

 Between 1992 and 1997, Japan's Ministry of International Trade and Industry sponsored a "New Hydrogen Energy (NHE)" program of US$20 million to research cold fusion.
 Announcing the end of the program in 1997, the director and one-time proponent of cold fusion research Hideo Ikegami stated "We couldn't achieve what was first claimed in terms of cold fusion. (...)
 We can't find any reason to propose more money for the coming year or for the future."
 In 1999 the Japan C-F Research Society was established to promote the independent research into cold fusion that continued in Japan.
 The society holds annual meetings.
 Perhaps the most famous Japanese cold fusion researcher was Yoshiaki Arata, from Osaka University, who claimed in a demonstration to produce excess heat when deuterium gas was introduced into a cell containing a mixture of palladium and zirconium oxide, a claim supported by fellow Japanese researcher Akira Kitamura of Kobe University and Michael McKubre at SRI.

 India

 In the 1990s, India stopped its research in cold fusion at the Bhabha Atomic Research Centre because of the lack of consensus among mainstream scientists and the US denunciation of the research.
 Yet, in 2008, the National Institute of Advanced Studies recommended that the Indian government revive this research.
 Projects were commenced at Chennai's Indian Institute of Technology, the Bhabha Atomic Research Centre and the Indira Gandhi Centre for Atomic Research.
 However, there is still skepticism among scientists and, for all practical purposes, research has stalled since the 1990s.
 A special section in the Indian multidisciplinary journal Current Science published 33 cold fusion papers in 2015 by major cold fusion researchers including several Indian researchers.
+A Hyderabad-based startup, Hylenr Technologies, showcased the amplification of electrical energy into significantly more heat energy using the a LENR system.
+The startup is being guided by a former DRDO scientist, Padma Shri awardee, Dr. Prahlada Ramarao.